Tea for breakfast

 Light Roast: Lightly roasted beans maintain much of their natural acidity, showcasing brighter and more delicate flavours.
 These coffees often feature citrus, floral, and tea-like notes.
 Light roasts tend to better preserve the inherent characteristics of the bean origin.

-Medium Roast: Medium roasted beans strike a balance between acidity and body.
+Medium Roast: Medium roasted coffee bean types strike a balance between acidity and body.
 They exhibit flavors that are more rounded and balanced.
 From a medium roast you’ll discover notes of chocolate, nuts, caramel, and a slightly reduced acidity compared to light roasts.

 Dark Roast: Dark roasted beans have a fuller body and bolder flavors.
 They may exhibit smoky, chocolaty, or even burnt sugar notes.
 Dark roasts often have a lower acidity level and can provide a more intense and pronounced flavor profile.